 Primary hyperoxaluria is a very rare (1-3 patients per 1 million population in USA and Europe) but a severe form of hyperoxaluria.
 It is an autosomal recessive disorder that typically causes serious and potentially dangerous kidney stone disease that does not respond well to standard oxalate lowering therapies.
 There is an experimental treatment under development that appears promising in early testing which is currently undergoing a phase 3 study.
 The treatment involves 4 subcutaneous injections a year.
 The drug works by blocking critical enzymes in the liver that are involved in oxalate generation but only in cases of proven primary hyperoxaluria.
 Patients with elevated urinary oxalate (>70 mg/24 hours) and confirmed gene testing for primary hyperoxaluria type 1 (Alanine Glyoxylate Aminotransferase mutations) are potential candidates.

 Oxalate is a naturally occurring chemical found in most plants and vegetables; especially spinach, kale, collard greens, and nuts.
 Its only known chemical function is to bind tightly to calcium.
 Unfortunately, in humans, this happens in the urinary tract where crystals of calcium oxalate can aggregate and create calcium oxalate stones.
 Oxalate is considered the single strongest kidney-stone-promoting urinary chemical.
 There is no specific medication for high urinary oxalate, so we rely mostly on reducing dietary oxalate intake.
 Selective use of calcium citrate supplements timed to coincide with the patient's high oxalate meals can be very helpful in limiting intestinal oxalate absorption and urinary oxalate levels.
-Vitamin B-6, iron supplements, oxalate digesting enzymes ("Nephure"), and cholestyramine can also be used as well as optimization of all other urinary chemistries.
+Vitamin B-6, iron supplements, oxalate digesting enzymes and cholestyramine can also be used as well as optimization of all other urinary chemistries.

 - "Normal" levels of urinary oxalate are less than 40 mg per day.